 Channel the ’80s

 Before you think about ripping out melamine cabinets from the 1980s, consider bright cherry.
 Apartment 528 owner India Shannon revived hers with just a paintbrush.
 Psst: You can skip sanding and priming altogether because the plasticky surface absorbs pigment well.

 Ward Off Shiny Metal

 If you are after that quintessential cottage farmhouse look, then don’t let your appliances show.
 Everything but the oven is concealed in this space, designed by Plain English, which features red kitchen cabinets painted in the brand’s dark Rusty Nail color.

 No fancy ornamentation means you can have fun with the color combos on the flat panels.
 This Reform-designed space features green, blue, peach, and brown—and to top it all off, Viola marble countertops.

 Skip the Marble Aisle

-For a sexy, smoky vibe, designer Michelle Nussbaumer paired these cabinets, swathed in Benjamin Moore’s El Cajon Clay, with coordinating tempest quartzite.
+For a sexy, smoky vibe, designer Michelle Nussbaumer paired these red kitchen cabinets, swathed in Benjamin Moore’s El Cajon Clay, with coordinating tempest quartzite.
 The stone will run you $100 per square foot, but the end result is, dare we say, fire.